 The Forum has identified the need for an accessible, up-to-date overview of modelling of Scottish Coastal Waters.
 Even practitioners in the area can find it difficult to keep track of the broadening applications and new technological approaches.
 This Working Group aims to create a Story Map to establish an accessible resource.

-A Recording of Talk 1 of this Session is available on the MASTS YouTube Channel!
+A recording of this session is available on the MASTS YouTube Channel!

 North Sea human-made, offshore structures (e.g. oil/gas platforms, offshore wind farms) provide a hard substrate habitat for benthic marine species which can spread between sites during their larval stage.
 Here, we aim to address how the installation of additional human-made structures, like new wind farms, or decommissioning of existing ones, like oil and gas platforms at the end of service, contribute to changes in larval connectivity.
 We use particle tracking model simulations to assess the ecological connectivity of benthic species in the northern North Sea during two contrasting years to highlight seasonal to annual variability.
 Read more here